999 Calls.

 Who can apply?+

-Recruitment is currently focused on University of Cambridge student doctors in Years 2–5 who have completed MVST 1A and are not in their final year at the point of recruitment.
+Recruitment is currently focused on University of Cambridge student doctors in Years 2–5 who have completed MedST 1A and are not in their final year at the point of recruitment.

 A full clean UK driving licence is preferred but not essential.
 Non-drivers are welcome to apply.